10 February 2022

 Probate and estate planning administration for non-Guernsey domiciliaries

-The Guernsey Ecclesiastical Court issues a Grant of Probate if the deceased left a Will or a Grant of Administration if they died intestate.
+The Bailiwick of Guernsey Probate Registry issues a grant of probate if the deceased left a Will or a Grant of Administration if they died intestate.

 If assets are held in joint names, the assets will usually pass to the surviving account holder on production of the death certificate.